In Moldova, thousands protest over proposed voting changes

-CHISINAU Several thousand people took part in demonstrations across Moldova on Sunday, protesting both in favour of and against proposed changes to the electoral system that European rights experts see as "inappropriate".
+CHISINAU (Reuters) - Several thousand people took part in demonstrations across Moldova on Sunday, protesting both in favour of and against proposed changes to the electoral system that European rights experts see as "inappropriate".

 The pro-European ruling coalition has been seeking to change the voting system in time for a parliamentary election next year, when its parties will be in a tough fight with pro-Moscow rivals who reject closer integration with Europe.